-Version Date of issuance Reason for and Extent of Changes Owner 3 2022-06-29 Organizational changes Engagement approach changes Changes in methodology in Group Ethical Filter Active Ownership 2 2021-07-02 Update of voting principles for alignment with the Group Voting Principles updates (linked to new regulations, peers and market best practices and changes induced by the pandemic).
+Version Date of issuance Reason for and Extent of Changes Owner 4 2023-07-27 Update of voting principles for alignment with the Group Voting Principles (Annex IV of Integration of Sustainability into Investments and Active Ownership Group Guidelines).
+Active Ownership 3 2022-06-29 Organizational changes Engagement approach changes Changes in methodology in Group Ethical Filter Active Ownership 2 2021-07-02 Update of voting principles for alignment with the Group Voting Principles updates (linked to new regulations, peers and market best practices and changes induced by the pandemic).
 Updates on definitions.
 Active Ownership 1 2020-06-03 N/A Active Ownership